hadiDanial/SpringSecurity/README.md

 2. Add restrictions based on the user's role in the frontend (and whether the user is a guest or logged in).
 Research Guards.
 3. Add content that users can interact with in some way (CRUD) based on their roles and authorities.

+Done:
-~~Add the ability to register a new user and send an email in the backend.
+~~Add the ability to register a new user and send an email in the backend.~~